novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-49.md

 Who could it be?
 As soon as he thought this, the caller identified herself.

 (It's Kim Ah-young.
-We met at 【Seorabeol Hotel】 before.)
+We previously met at the 【Seorabeol Hotel】.)

 "Oh, hello."